greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/framework_1_1.md

 ---

-title: "Professional Services Offerings Framework"
+title: Professional Services Offerings Framework
 description: “Discover the various GitLab Professional Service Offerings and how they're organized into Categories and Types."
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/framework_1_1/
+linkTitle: Professional Services Offerings Framework
+type: docs
 ---

 ### What is a Services Offering Framework?